-There are several important factors that separate a birth injury from a birth defect, particularly when the condition was developed.
-Although these conditions can be mistaken for one another, it is very important to know the differences between birth injuries and birth defects in order to get the treatment your child needs.
-Learn more about the differences below.
+The main differences between a birth defect and a birth injury are how and when the condition develops.
+Although these conditions can be mistaken for one another, it is very important to know the differences between birth injuries and birth defects to get your child the treatment they need.

 Common Types of Birth Defects

-- Cleft lip or palate
+- Cleft lip and cleft palate defects

 - Down syndrome